 The Vice President for Finance and Administration, successor, or designee is responsible for annual and ad hoc review of this policy and annual review of procedures.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on 03/19/2019.
 Revised; Approved by President on 04/21/2021.
+Revised; Approved by President on .